-Table 5 shows the Title I and Title III funding along with state, local and other sources programmedthroughout the region for fiscal years 2023 through 2026, totaling about \$11.37 billion.
+Table 5 shows the Title I and Title III funding along with state, local and other sources programmed throughout the region for fiscal years 2023 through 2026, totaling about \$11.6 billion.

-Of the \$11.37 billion programmed around the region, only \$6 billion is coming from federal Title I or Title III sources.
+Of the \$11.6 billion programmed around the region, only \$5.6 billion is coming from federal Title I or Title III sources.
 The largest component of the regional total is \$7.8 billion in state and local funding.
 More than \$5 billion of that are contributions from DC, Maryland and Virginia to WMATA.

-Table 6 shows a similar breakdown of about \$1.5 billion in funding for projects and programs implemented by DDOT.
-Almost two-thirds of that fuding comes from Title I and Title III sourdes, DC funding along with Grant Anticipated Revenue Vehicle (GARVEE) bonds make up most of the rest of the program total.
+Table 6 shows a similar breakdown of about \$1.5 billion in funding for projects and programs th be implemented by DDOT.
+Almost two-thirds of that funding comes from Title I and Title III sources, DC funding along with Grant Anticipated Revenue Vehicle (GARVEE) bonds make up most of the rest of the program total.
 In the District, GARVEE bonds are only being used to pay for part of the South Capitol Street Corridor project.

 Table 7 shows funding in suburban Maryland for fiscal years 2023 through 2026.
-Maryland's financial summary tables are divided up between MDOT agencies: State Highway Administration (SHA), Maryland Transit Administration (MTA), and the Maryland Transportation Authority (MdTA), and the TPB member counties: Charles, Frederick, Montgomery, and Prince George's.
-Just under half of
+Maryland's financial summary tables are grouped into two sets.
+The first page of the table shows MDOT's modal agencies: State Highway Administration (SHA), Maryland Transit Administration (MTA), and the

-MDOT's four-year program total of \$3.1 billion comes from federal sources.
+Maryland Transportation Authority (MDTA), and the second part of Table 7 on the next page tallies funding for TPB member counties in Maryland: Charles, Frederick, Montgomery, and Prince George's.
+Just under half of MDOT's four-year program total of \$3.1 billion comes from federal sources.
 Title I funding amounts for SHA projects are programmed without state and local matching formulas, so the federal amounts shown equal the total amounts and the matching funds are included in the State/Local grouping underneath the Title III group.